 Computers: Computer Literacy A

 This course is an introduction to computers.
-Students will learn how to operate a computer, the names of common hardware parts, how to use software and hardware safely, computer ethics, problem solving and algorithmic thinking, and the proper use of the Microsoft Office software suite.
+Students will learn how to operate a computer, the names of common hardware parts, use software and hardware safely, computer ethics, problem solving and algorithmic thinking, and the proper use of Google suite.

 Computers: Computer Literacy B

 This course will teach students how to use computer programs that will prepare you for higher education.
-The course will cover File management (working with Macs), Microsoft Word and Excel, Internet research skills, E-mail, iWorks, and an introduction to the APA (American Psychological Association) style of writing.
+The course will cover iMovie, file management (working with Macs), Microsoft Word and Excel, internet research skills, Google, and an introduction to the APA (American Psychological Association) style of writing.

 Computers: Computer Applications I